-OnDemand customers can use the Xenos transforms for the following types of data conversions:
+Most OnDemand customers will use the Xenos transform for the following types of data conversions:

-- Convert AFP documents to HTML

-- · Convert AFP data to PDF
+- AFP data to PDF

-- Convert AFP documents to XML

-- Convert Metacode data to AFP
+- · Metacode to AFP

-- Convert Metacode documents to HTML
+- Metacode to Metacode

-- · Convert Metacode data to PDF
+- · Metacode to PDF

-- Convert Metacode input files to Metacode documents

-- Convert Metacode documents to XML

-- Convert PCL input files to PDF documents
+- PCL to PDF

 The following sections describe each type of data.
 Please see the Xenos documentation to better understand the data formats and for more information about the transforms.